incredibleiti/RUSTING/README.md

 cargo run
 ```

+The application will first perform the addition of two integers and then prompt the user to play a guessing game.

 ## Functionality

-The application consists of a main function located in `src/main.rs`, which imports the `add` module from `src/add.rs`.
+The application consists of a main function located in `src/main.rs`, which imports the `add` module from `src/add.rs` and the `guess` module from `src/guess.rs`.

 ### The `add` Function